Magellan Asset Management Ltd Has $1.81 Billion Stake in WEC Energy Group, Inc. (NYSE:WEC)

 Magellan Asset Management Ltd trimmed its position in shares of WEC Energy Group, Inc. (NYSE:WEC) by 16.2% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 20,329,177 shares of the utilities provider’s stock after selling 3,939,151 shares during the quarter.
 WEC Energy Group accounts for 3.6% of Magellan Asset Management Ltd’s investment portfolio, making the stock its 14th largest holding.
 Magellan Asset Management Ltd owned 6.44% of WEC Energy Group worth $1,808,280,000 at the end of the most recent quarter.

+The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 1st.
+Stockholders of record on Friday, August 13th were given a dividend of $0.6775 per share.
+The ex-dividend date of this dividend was Thursday, August 12th.
+This represents a $2.71 dividend on an annualized basis and a dividend yield of 2.97%.
+WEC Energy Group’s dividend payout ratio (DPR) is presently 71.50%.

 A number of research firms recently commented on WEC.
 Mizuho increased their price target on WEC Energy Group from $94.00 to $95.00 and gave the company a “neutral” rating in a research report on Thursday, August 26th.
-Argus increased their price target on WEC Energy Group from $100.00 to $104.00 and gave the company a “buy” rating in a research report on Wednesday, September 1st.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $96.67.
+Argus raised their target price on WEC Energy Group from $100.00 to $104.00 and gave the company a “buy” rating in a research report on Wednesday, September 1st.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $96.67.

-WEC Energy Group (NYSE:WEC) last announced its earnings results on Tuesday, August 3rd.
-The utilities provider reported $0.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.79 by $0.08.
-WEC Energy Group had a return on equity of 12.00% and a net margin of 16.26%.
-The firm had revenue of $1.68 billion during the quarter, compared to analyst estimates of $1.60 billion.
-During the same period last year, the firm posted $0.76 EPS.
-The business’s revenue was up 8.2% compared to the same quarter last year.
-On average, analysts forecast that WEC Energy Group, Inc. will post 4.05 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Friday, August 13th were paid a dividend of $0.6775 per share.
-The ex-dividend date was Thursday, August 12th.
-This represents a $2.71 annualized dividend and a dividend yield of 2.97%.
-WEC Energy Group’s payout ratio is 71.50%.

-In other WEC Energy Group news, VP Joshua M. Erickson sold 1,555 shares of the firm’s stock in a transaction dated Wednesday, August 11th.
-The stock was sold at an average price of $96.48, for a total value of $150,026.40.
-Following the completion of the transaction, the vice president now owns 3,618 shares in the company, valued at approximately $349,064.64.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.30% of the stock is owned by company insiders.
+In related news, VP Joshua M. Erickson sold 1,555 shares of the firm’s stock in a transaction dated Wednesday, August 11th.
+The stock was sold at an average price of $96.48, for a total transaction of $150,026.40.
+Following the transaction, the vice president now directly owns 3,618 shares of the company’s stock, valued at approximately $349,064.64.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Company insiders own 0.30% of the company’s stock.

 About WEC Energy Group